lawrancekoh/adaptive-forex-mlops-msc/0_DOCS/msc_thesis.md

 The research is exclusively focused on the EUR/USD currency pair.
 As the most liquid instrument in the global Forex market, it serves as the standard benchmark for algorithmic trading efficiency.
 Generalization of the adaptive framework to cross-rates or commodities (e.g., XAUUSD) is outside the scope of this study and suggested for future work.

-### 1.5.2 Simulation-Based Validation  {#1.5.2-simulation-based-validation}
+### 1.5.2 Simulation-Based Validation and Local MLOps Orchestration

-While the system architecture supports live deployment, the primary validation of the "Continuous Adaptation" hypothesis is conducted via Walk-Forward Analysis (WFA) on historical data (2020–2024).
-The "Weekly Re-training" mechanism is simulated in a backtesting environment to isolate the performance impact of the ML model from external latency or execution slippage factors inherent in live cloud deployment.
+While the system is architecturally designed for deployment on production-grade infrastructure (e.g., Google Cloud Run/Scheduler), the primary validation of the "Continuous Adaptation" hypothesis is conducted via Walk-Forward Analysis (WFA) on historical data (2020–2024).

+The Fixed Weekly Re-training mechanism will be orchestrated locally by manually executing the retraining\_script.py (or via a simple local scheduling tool like a cron job/Windows Task Scheduler).
+This approach serves a critical methodological function: It isolates the performance impact of the ML model and CPO logic from external factors inherent in live cloud deployment, such as network latency, execution slippage, or unpredictable cloud scheduling delays.
+The performance metrics derived will therefore be a pure measure of the adaptive algorithm's efficacy.

 ### 1.5.3 Parameter Optimization Constraints  {#1.5.3-parameter-optimization-constraints}